 Field of activity:

 This project at the Technische Universität Berlin (TUB) is concerned with the dynamics of small bodies in the solar system.
-Asteroids in Earth-crossing orbits pose a threat to our planet and are, on the other hand, they represent targets for future space missions.
+Asteroids in Earth-crossing orbits pose a threat to our planet and, on the other hand, they represent targets for future space missions.
 Double and triple asteroids provide important information about the origin and dynamic development of these bodies.
 The project investigates the longevity of such systems, as well as the motion of space probes within these systems.
-The mutual disturbances of the bodies and tidal effects play an important role here.
+The mutual disturbances of the bodies and tidal effects play an important role.
 We are looking for stable orbits in so-called "terminator orbits" as well as orbits around the "Lagrange points".
 The project is funded by the German Research Foundation (DFG) and is carried out in cooperation with the German Aerospace Center (DLR), Institute of Planetary Research.

 We are looking for a committed scientist for this challenging cooperation project.
 With very good previous knowledge, a doctoral thesis can be prepared with the expected project results.